Part 3 - The ultimate guide to buying bed sheets you'll love

 Hot & Cold sleepers in the same bed

-- Low thread count cotton, linen or silk, then use layers for the coldest sleeper
+- Low thread count cotton, linen, then use layers so each person can find their Goldilocks temperature

 NEXT: PART 4 YARNS & WEAVES